 Is Social Security and Medicare the same account?

-Some Americans will enroll in both Medicare and Social Security at the same time, as stated above, doing this three months before the birth month of your 65th birthday is best.
+Some Americans will enroll in Medicare and Social Security simultaneously; as stated above, doing this three months before the birth month of your 65th birthday is best.
 The only benefits of taking Social Security and Medicare simultaneously are as follows:

 - One application for SSI and Medicare

 - Automatic monthly deductions from your Social Security benefits check for your Part B premium.

 What happens if I miss my enrollment in Medicare?